sergiolvargas95/sergiolvargas95/README.md

          css: ["Bootstrap", "SASS"]
       },
    },
-   currentOccupation: ["analysis and development of information systems student, Frontend developer, open for job opportunities"],
+   currentOccupation: ["analysis and development of information systems student, Frontend Dev, open for job opportunities"],
    challenge: "I'm working on being the best version of myself, every day.", }
 ```